 Create a website for your app.
 Not only will this help with branding, as it did with community-based traffic app Waze above, but can also help drive more downloads to your app through relevant searches and content

 Consider launching an app blog to highlight cool things about your app, user stories, and drive more traffic to your app site and app store page.
 Get inspiration from RunKeeper’s blog

 While having a solid organic strategy in place for your app is key, you cannot overlook the importance of paid channels.
 Paid acquisition campaigns allow you to cast a much wider net than organic, driving more traffic to your app.
 Your paid tactics will catapult you in the right direction with a solid user base that you can retain and grow organically.

 Just like the other aspects of your user acquisition campaign, it’s important to have your target audience in mind with your paid strategy.
 Understanding where they frequent online is key to success.
 Here are a few paid tactics to consider:

 1. Social Media: Start with a list of social channels your audience is most active on.
-Facebook will undoubtedly be one of them, as it tends to span all audiences, but don’t overlook Twitter and Instagram, especially if you are trying to reach millennials.
-You should be placing targeted ads on several social media channels, and monitoring where you are getting the most bang for your buck.
+Facebook and Instagram are the undeniable titans of social ad campaigns, especially if you are trying to reach millennials.
+Some companies have also had luck on SnapChat and Twitter.
+Your strategy should be to place targeted ads on several social media channels, and monitoring where you are getting the most bang for your buck.

 Another pro-tip for social media advertising is the importance of A/B testing.
 Don’t just create one ad and expect it to deliver, instead test several versions of the ad to see which performs best.
 Research some best practices around social media ad copy, and implement it in your different ads.
 From there, you can hone in on which ads are performing best and drop the rest.